DonjetaS/Bionic-Robotic-Hand/README.md

 - 3D-printed hand structure (can be found in the STL-folder)

 # Software
 The system can be controlled using a micocontroler such as an Arduino or ESP32.
 I'm using the ESP32 with WiFi and Bluetooth compability with the Arduino IDE software.
+To be exact I'm using the Web-Interface for real-time controlling.

 # How it works
 Each finger is connected to a servo motor via a cable (tendon).
 When the servo rotates, it pulls the cable, causing the finger to bend (flexion).
 Releasing the cable allows the finger to extend back to its original position.